 Usernames are unique taglines that are tied to a specific account.
 On most platforms that include user interactions such as Twitter, Instagram, Snapchat, TikTok, Reddit, and in this case Twitch, usernames are tied to only one account.
-This means that one username cannot be used by more than one account.
+This means that one username cannot be used on more than one account.

 A username is like a primary key that sets your records apart from those of others.
 Twitch has enabled its users to change the usernames of their accounts.
 Since this may not be as easy or as straightforward for most people, this article is going to guide you on how to change your username on Twitch.
 Before that, here’s what you should know.